colepeters/dotfiles/README.md

 ### Hyper
 My config for [Hyper](//hyper.is) is pretty minimal.
 Word.

-### Spacemacs
-My `.spacemacs` file specifies the configuration layers I use on a regular basis, which are mostly aimed at HTML, CSS, and JS development.
-In particular, the JS syntax checking is tuned for ESLint.
-I’ve also bound `meta` to the `fn` key, which allows me to use the left `opt` key for inserting diacritics and special characters.
-I don’t use Spacemacs much anymore but am keeping this around for now.

 ## Usage (OS X)
 These instructions have been tested on my own machine (OS X 10.11, using the latest version of [iTerm2](https://www.iterm2.com/)).
 They presume that you do **not** already have a `.dotfiles` directory in your user (`~`) directory.